App-vNext/Polly/docs/strategies/hedging.md

 - An execution is initiated, and the strategy waits for its completion.
 - If the initial execution fails, new one is initiated.
-- The final result will be the first successful execution.
+- **Happy path**: The final result will be the first successful execution.
-- If all executions fail, the final result will be the first failure encountered.
+- **Unhappy path**: If all executions fail, the final result will be the primary execution's failure.

 #### Fallback: happy path sequence diagram